BlueTheKing/ACM-wiki/wiki/en/overview.md

 - Casualty must be unconscious
 - Casualty must be alive
 - Casualty must not be bleeding externally
-- Casualty must have less than 2.4L of blood loss
 - Casualty must be in a medical facility/vehicle, if required
 - The medic must have the correct medic trait, if required
 - Casualty must have Ertapenem administered, if required